 - Libre Office Writer

 - Time Doctor

 - Concept Inbox

 - Data Analysis

 Do you feel that your ICT skills are not as good as you want them to be?
 Is there a particular skill you are struggling with?
 Here are some tips to boost your skills and get ready for the job market:

 - Practice using technology.
-If you already have basic skills, you might consider simply practicing using certain technologies.
+If you already have some of the basic skills listed above, you might consider simply using them more often.
 For example, if you want to get better at using Skype before an interview, simply practice using the video conferencing technology.
 Ask a friend to pretend to be the interviewer, and do a mock online interview.
-The more you practice, the more confident you will feel when you use this technology in an interview.
+The more you practice, the more confident you will feel when you use this technology when it counts for the job.

 - Ask a friend.
 You could also ask a friend who is more skilled in a particular technology to help you develop your skills.
 For example, if you aren’t comfortable using your smartphone, ask someone you know (who uses their phone a lot) for some basic tips.